-The DDA also offers a dispute resolution process called a Case Resolution Conference (CRC), where the applicant or participant, their legal representative and/or other individuals supporting the applicant or participant with their consent (if applicable), and the DDA engage in discussions surrounding the DDA decision or action in question.
-A CRC is offered for any type of dispute for which an applicant or participant may request a Medicaid Fair Hearing (see Appendix F-1).
-A CRC provides an opportunity for an applicant/participant, their family, and their legal representatives to speak directly with the DDA staff to resolve a dispute before their Medicaid Fair Hearing.
+The DDA also offers a dispute resolution process called a Case Resolution Conference (CRC), where the applicant or participant, their legal representative and/or other individuals supporting the applicant or participant with the applicant's or participant's consent(if applicable), and the DDA engage in discussions surrounding the DDA decision or action in question.
+A CRC is offered for any type of dispute for which an individual may request a Medicaid Fair Hearing (see Appendix F-1).
+A CRC provides an opportunity for a participant, their family, and their representatives to speak directly with the DDA staff to resolve a dispute before the applicant's or participant's Medicaid Fair Hearing.
 Only one CRC is available per matter for which a Medicaid Fair Hearing is requested.
 The individual is informed that a CRC is not required prior to or as a substitute for a Medicaid Fair Hearing.

 Not all issues can be resolved in the CRC process.
 If there is partial agreement, that agreement will be recorded and, if the case goes to the Medicaid Fair Hearing, only the remaining issues will be decided by the Maryland Office of Administrative Hearing (OAH).
-If there is no agreement, the applicant/participant, and their family and/or legal representatives (if applicable) may precede to a Medicaid Fair Hearing.
+If there is no agreement, the participant, and their family and/or legal representatives (if applicable) may proceed to a Medicaid Fair Hearing.